TYPES OF ORDERS AND PREP TIME

 Admin Control Panel > Location Settings > Location Profile

-The most common issues with types of orders and prep time fall into not understanding how they work.
-With types of orders, you need to make sure that you only have the boxes checked for the types of orders you want to receive.
+The most common issues with types of orders and prep time are not understanding how they work.
+With Types of Orders, you need to make sure that you only have the boxes checked for the types of orders you want to receive.
 It is important with prep time that you understand that whatever is set for prep time is subtracted from your closing time making the last available time your customer can place an order.

 ASAP and Advance Orders